swaptacular/swpt_accounts/protocol.rst

    implementations may use different formats for this field.

-Server implementations SHOULD ignore `ConfigureAccount`_ messages whose timestamps are too far in the past; such messages may "resurrect" accounts that have been removed from the database for good.
+Server implementations SHOULD ignore `ConfigureAccount`_ messages whose timestamps are too far in the past, because such messages may "resurrect" accounts that have been removed from the database for good.
 When the server implementation processes the message, it MUST first verify whether the specified account already exists: